Skip to main content

 Use the acceptable documents guide to determine which documents to bring.

-- If your name appears differently on your proof documents: Proof of name change
+• Proof of name change, if your name appears differently on your proof documents

 What Types of Documents Should I Bring?